This Help File Page was last Modified on 06/19/2018

 Mandatory Drop-Down Selection List field

-•In either case, by Clicking the Down Arrow ˆ button on the right of the field, a list of all acceptable (usually user-defined) entries will be displayed.
+•In either case, by Clicking the Down Arrow ˆ button on the right of the field, a Drop-Down Selection List containing a list of all acceptable (usually user-defined) entries/options will be displayed.

 ✓Type the first letter or two of your desired selection and, as you type, your typed entry will be used to locate the item closest to it.

 ✓If you do not know what you are looking for and all of the choices are not shown, Click and Drag the Slide Bar to the right of Drop-Down Selection List to view the entire list of options.

 ✓To make the required selection, Click on it.